PlayFab/SDKGenerator/JenkinsConsoleUtility/testTitleData.md

 * Unit testing titles should be clean/unused titles with no expectations
   * A legacy test exists in some SDKs where a character may be added to an account if the character doesn't exist
   * Specific user data, Entity Objects, and other features may be added to the test player that doesn't match existing title expectations
+* One test relies on an advertising plugin being enabled for your title, which is generally not typical.
+This test will always fail for your test titles, and you can ignore it, or disable it

 ### Each example project serves two main purposes in each SDK: